rjkviegas/skills-workshops/week-1/debugging_fizzbuzz/README.md

 2. Run `bundle install`

-3. Start with exercise 1, record your screen as you debug the program.
+3. Start with exercise 1

 4. Use `rspec` to run the tests.

-5. Watch your recording, making a note of anywhere you fail to apply a debugging process (you can watch it a x2 or even x5 speed!)
+5. use the `tighten the loop, get visibility` approach to debug this program.

 6. Repeat the above steps for exercise 2.